 Does Harpoon handle ongoing retainer projects?

 Harpoon handles a variety of projects including ongoing retainers.
-People have different definitions of what a “retainer” is, but in this case we’re referring to client projects where you’re typically paid ahead of time for the work to be performed, and those payments are usually spread apart in recurring intervals (weekly, monthly, etc.).
+People have different definitions of what a “retainer” is, but in this case we’re referring to client projects where you’re typically paid ahead of time for the work to be performed, and those payments might also be in recurring intervals (weekly, monthly, etc.).
 For example, in a monthly retainer you might bill at the beginning of each month for the work to be performed that month.
 The client is paying ahead of time for the privilege of “retaining” you for a set amount of time.

-Harpoon handles ongoing retainers in three categories: Scheduling, Time Tracking, and Invoicing.
+Harpoon handles ongoing retainers in three categories: Scheduling, Budgeting, and Invoicing.

 When you create a new project Harpoon asks you for a Start Date and an End Date.
 These dates determine when the project will be blocked out on your Schedule.